Master Your Dreams: The 7 Steps of Goal Setting for Success

 Once you've identified areas of focus, it's time to define specific, measurable goals.
 This second step of the 7 steps of goal setting is crucial because vague goals produce vague results.

-The SMART criteria ensures each goal is Specific, Measurable, Achievable, Relevant, and Time-bound.
+The SMART criteria ensure each goal is Specific, Measurable, Achievable, Relevant, and Time-bound.

 S